charlesboudousquie/Portfolio/README.md

   *Level Loading/Saving
   *Game object creation, deletion, and multi selection
-  *installing 3D gizmo that allows for object translation, rotation and scaling
+  *3D gizmo that allows for object translation, rotation and scaling
-  *game object prefabs
+  *Game object prefabs
   *Undo Redo with history
-  *Debug drawing for Bullet 3D to draw its bounding boxes
+  *Debug drawing for Bullet 3D to draw its bounding boxes (located in world options window) *Imgui and Imguizmo
-  *Most of the Imgui setup and windows
   *Props window (similar to Inspector window in Unity)
   *Console window
   *Entities window for list of objects in world

 When using Editor:
+  Double click charles.exe to start up editor.
   Press space to switch between Camera mode(moving around in the world) and Imgui mode(interacting with various Imgui windows).
+  Different windows can be moved around to various docking tabs.
+  Main windows include:
+      Props - Display all components of currently selected game object.
+      Game View - View of scene.
+      Entities - List of all game objects in same World Options - Various debug data and options Console - Displays any messages produced by engine Selected Objects - List of all objects selected